 The size of Mott gap is generally determined by the ratio of U/t.
-To artificially tune the lattice parameters, such as the crystal symmetry or interatomic spacing 31, can modulate the on-site Coulomb interaction, the hopping integrals and thus effectively the crucial parameter of U/t.
+To artificially tune the lattice parameters, such as the crystal symmetry or interatomic spacing 31, can modulate the on-site Coulomb interaction, the hopping integrals and thus effectively the crucial parameter of U/t [refs].
 It has been reported that the superstructure of metal atoms adsorbed on the semiconductor surface, e.g., the (3×3) triangular lattice of K/Si(111)32 and Sn/Si(111)33-35, results in the formation of two-dimensional (2D) Mott insulating ground state.
-The Mott gap was estimated to be ~40 mV on Sn/Si(111)-(3×3)R30°36, 37Here, we demonstrate a new scenario to form 2D Mott insulators with prominently large Mott gap through the construction of artificial lattices on the base template of Sn/Si(111)-(3×3)R30°.
+The Mott gap was estimated to be ~40 mV on Sn/Si(111)-(3×3)R30°36, 37.

+Here, we demonstrate a new scenario to form 2D Mott insulators with prominently large Mott gap through the construction of artificial lattices on the base template of Sn/Si(111)-(3×3)R30°.
 New superstructures with large lattice periodicities were subsequently obtained, namely (13×13), (133×43) and (37×37)R19.1°, respectively.
 In-situ spectroscopic measurements confirm the large Mott gaps ranging from ~2.5 eV to ~3.1 eV, nearly one and half orders of magnitude larger than that of Sn/Si(111)-(3×3).
 Moreover, the size of the measured Mott gaps exhibits a spatial uniformity within the whole unit cell, in good consistence with the theory proposed based on the Mott-Hubbard model.
 [Shun-Li, 这里加一句话？澄清一下用以区别band insulator和Mott insulator?]
 This study offers a new platform for the further exploration of strong correlation physics.

 Results and discussions

-Figure 1a illustrates the construction of a R3 triangular Mott insulating lattices of metal adatoms adsorbed on semiconducting substrate, such as K/Si(111) and Sn/Si(111), etc. In the Sn/Si(111)-(3×3)R30°, an Mott insulator transition was discovered at low temperature.
+Figure 1a illustrates the construction of a R3 triangular Mott insulating lattices of metal adatoms adsorbed on semiconducting substrate, such as K/Si(111) and Sn/Si(111), etc. In the Sn/Si(111)-(3×3)R30°, an Mott transition was discovered at low temperature.
 The moderate U and narrow half-filled surface state band collaboratively result in a Mott gap of ~ 40 meV 35-37.
 Based on such a triangular R3 template, to rearrange or add the metal atoms to construct new superstructures with a larger lattice periodicity might allow to effectively tune the U/t.
-As illustrated in Fig.1b, clustering the metal atoms can make the electron orbitals more hybridized and localized [refs], [therefore the t or U can be effectively tuned and how?][large periodcity是否有啥作用？].
+As illustrated in Fig.1b, clustering the metal atoms can make the electron orbitals more hybridized and localized [refs], [therefore the t or U can be effectively tuned and how?][large periodicity是否有啥作用？].
 Consequently, a larger Mott gap is expected to form on such a new reconstructed surface.

 Following this scenario, we intend to experimentally develop such new artificial superstructures on the base template of Sn/Si(111)-(3×3)R30°.
 As shown in Fig. 1a-c, by adjusting the Sn coverage and growth temperature, three well-ordered superstructures are formed, which are hitherto undiscovered.
-The three new structures all host the large lattice periodicity, xxx and xxx and xxx , as named as phase I (the honeycomb-like), phase II (the stripe-like) and phase III (the vortex-like) in the following for simplicity.
+The three new structures all host the large lattice periodicity, a1b1=63-39abanda2b2=54-913ab anda3b3=130013ab , as named as phase I (the honeycomb-like), phase II (the stripe-like) and phase III (the vortex-like) in the following for simplicity.
 For instance, the honeycomb-like superstructure is identified as (37×37)R19.1°with a = b = 3.0 nm.
 Similarly, the stripe-like phase II superstructure is determined to be (133×43) with a = ~4.41 nm and b = ~2.42 nm, and the phase III (13×13) with a = b = ~5 nm.
 The detailed information about the growth method can be found in Supplementary Fig. S1.
 Figure 2d-f display the corresponding atomically-resolved STM images, which show the accurate atomic positions in the three phases.
 The according structural models are thus proposed based on the direct imaging of atomic positions, as shown in Fig. 2g-i.